 If that title means anything at all to you, you've played cribbage.
 My dad was taught to play cribbage by a hospital roommate many decades ago, and that was the start of countless games between the two of us.
 We loved our cribbage games so much that one year I bought him a giant cribbage board, four feet long.
 Because he lived in Florida, mud-daubing wasps filled up all the holes.
 But I cleaned them out, and I still have the board somewhere.
 I should find it and hang it up.

-This week I discovered online cribbage, playing against the computer.
-Believe me, it is not as much fun as playing with Harry.
+not as much fun as playing with Harry.
 But I was surprised at how quickly the game came back to me, considering it's probably been close to 20 years since I've played.
 And I learned something else.
 There's a certain lingo attached to cribbage, and after I played a few rounds with the computer I began to remember it.
 It felt good to speak it aloud.

 "See one, play one."